helm/charts/stable/quassel/README.md

 `/config` path of the container.

-The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
+The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
 The volume is created using dynamic volume provisioning.
 If the PersistentVolumeClaim should not be managed by the chart, define `persistence.existingClaim` or disable persistence with `persistence.enabled`.